 When Is Alcohol Withdrawal The Worst

-Symptoms tend to peak 48 hours after the last alcoholic drink, when the alcoholic is at greatest risk of suffering fits.
+Symptoms tend to peak 48 hours after the last use of alcohol, when the user is at greatest risk of having a seizure.

-Physical urges for alcohol typically peak 5-7 days from the time of your last drink, and may last up to 2 weeks.
+Physical urges for alcohol typically peak 5-7 days after cessation, and may last up to 2 weeks.

 Abbeycare's clinical experience indicates that psychological cravings last for months or years after beginning recovery, as memories and associations to alcohol take time to extinguish long after removing alcohol from your system.